 W = Width of the eggs (mm)

 2.1.3.
-Determination of sphericity
+Sphericity

 The sphericity of the egg was characterized according to the method of Baryeh and Mangope (2003) and Polat et al. (2007), by using the physical dimensions of length and width of the eggs as shown below;